robvanson/akouste/README.md

 ### Creating and editing experiments

 Chrome and Chrome-like browsers will not support full functionality for local *akousteCreate.html*.
-There are some other browsers that will do support this, eg, [Falkon](https://download.cnet.com/falkon/3000-windows-falkon.html) and [Epiphany](https://windowsreport.com/epiphany-browser/) on Linux and Windows.
+There are some other browsers not mentioned in the tables that will do support this, eg, [Falkon](https://download.cnet.com/falkon/3000-windows-falkon.html) and [Epiphany](https://windowsreport.com/epiphany-browser/) on Linux and Windows.

 &nbsp;